mdn/content/files/en-us/web/javascript/reference/global_objects/intl/numberformat/numberformat/index.md

     - `signDisplay`

-      - : When to display the sign for the number; defaults to "`auto`"
+      - : When to display the sign for the number; defaults to "`auto`":

         - "`always`" always display sign
         - "`auto`" sign display for negative numbers only